devrilynn/newemployee/README.md

-# In the app.py file under the departments route handler, this code was interpreted/copied from w3schools website for LEFT JOIN and aliases
+# In the app.py file under the departments and edit_departments route handlers, this code was interpreted/copied from w3schools website for LEFT JOIN and aliases
 # "SELECT d.dept_id, d.dept_name, e.first_name, e.last_name
 # FROM Departments d
 # LEFT JOIN Employees e